Ready to upgrade your AR-15 with a new handguard? Or maybe you are looking for the perfect hanguard for a fresh build.

 Copied!
 Visit Merchant

-When you absolutely positively have got to have the lightest handguard.
-It was the best performing BY FAR in our Lightest Handguard roundup.
+It was the best performing by far in our Lightest Handguard roundup.

-But keep in mind that you won’t be able to add anything to it…and since it is cylindrical all the way through…you’re going to have a harder time bracing against barriers.
+But keep in mind that with no attachment system, you won’t be able to mount anything to it.
+And since it is completely cylindrical, you’re going to have a harder time bracing against barriers.

 Prices accurate at time of writing